 8. Box Notes

 I like Box Notes over Dropbox Paper because Box Paper comes with a standalone desktop app for its users.
-You Take meeting notes, organize business reviews, or even write a newsletter, from any device with the security and compliance you trust from Box.
+Take meeting notes, organize business reviews, or even write a newsletter, from any device with the security and compliance you trust from Box.
 Every note you create or share is secured by enterprise-grade security and meets global compliance standards, including HIPAA and FedRAMP.

 Missed your favourite Evernote alternative note taking app?
 Let us know through comments.